Timely Completion Benefit - New Brunswick

 • any publicly funded post-secondary educational institution; or

-• a private chartered, not-for-profit, degree-granting institution located in New Brunswick within the established timeline of the program, and who have combined (federal and provincial) government student loan borrowings associated with that credential exceeding $26,000, will have 100 per cent of their provincial student loan in excess of the $26,000 forgiven.
+• a private chartered, not-for-profit, degree-granting institution located in Canada within the established timeline of the program, and who have combined (federal and provincial) government student loan borrowings associated with that credential exceeding $26,000, will have 100 per cent of their provincial student loan in excess of the $26,000 forgiven.
 Application forms will be available from Student Financial Services and from the National Student Loans Service Centre and online at www.studentaid.gnb.ca.
 Student Financial Services can be reached at:

 506-453-2577 (Fredericton area or outside toll-free zone)